-Private Neurodevelopmental Diagnoses & Right To Choose (RTC)
+Private Neurodevelopmental Diagnoses and Right to Choose (RTC)

-There is an increasing trend in families seeking ADHD/ASD assessments outside the NHS, either privately (self or insurance-funded) or externally (e.g. overseas).
+There is an increasing trend in families seeking ADHD/ASD assessments outside the NHS, either privately (self/insurance-funded) or externally (e.g., overseas).
 These vary in quality and often do not meet NICE standards:

 NHS-funded support will only follow if the diagnosis is evidence-based and comparable to local NHS assessments.
 CPFT CAMHS uses expected standards (see Appendix 1) to determine validity.

-- Private assessment: Self or insurance-funded by a private provider.
+- Private assessment: Self/insurance-funded by a private provider.

 Note: In Cambridge and Huntingdon, primary-aged ADHD diagnoses not involving medication must go via Community Paediatrics for confirmation.

 Only if NHS treatment/support is requested.
-Requests purely for an EHCP or ratification purposes will not be considered.
+Requests purely for an Education Health Care Plan (EHCP) or ratification purposes will not be considered.

 Key principles (please read carefully):

-- Review and ratification of external/private diagnoses are subject to usual waiting times for new neurodevelopmental assessments to ensure equity of care.
+- Reviews and ratifications of external/private diagnoses are subject to usual waiting times for new neurodevelopmental assessments to ensure equity of care.

-- Mental health support (via CAMHS or another service) can continue without a diagnosis confirmation.
-There is no need to wait for a diagnosis.
+- Mental health support (e.g., Core CAMHS) can continue without diagnosis confirmation.

-- If the diagnosis is upheld following review with the local neurodevelopmental service, then monitoring and prescribing are taken over by the local neurodevelopmental service only after a youngster has been reviewed by a doctor or non-medical prescriber in the neuro service.
-Until this time, all medication monitoring and prescribing remains with the private prescriber..
+Monitoring and prescribing are taken over by the local neurodevelopmental service only after a youngster has been reviewed by a doctor or non-medical prescriber in the neuro service.
+Until seen, all medication monitoring and prescribing remains with the private prescriber.

 Referral Requirements